This installation manual is geared towards Windows OS. For Mac users, please visit this article.

 - Now set the Installation Folder by clicking Select Folder, to where your engine's plugins are installed, which is usually: C:\Program Files\Epic Games\UE_4.2x\Engine\Plugins.
 The path should basically be where your engine's plugins are installed.

-- The Project Location is optional and you may leave it blank, as when you export the asset, UE4 will be running in parallel along with the Livelink, and the connection will automatically establish.
+- The Project Location is an optional setting for users who wish to specifically direct Megascans assets into a particular Unreal project folder.
+You may choose to leave this blank; when you export the asset, UE4 will be running in parallel along with the LiveLink, and the connection will automatically establish.

 - If you do not want to leave it blank, you may specify the location where you want the Megascans content to be imported.
 This should be inside a project's Content folder.